Video games in Japan: 1970s to early 1980s

 Other Japanese arcade games established new concepts that would become fundamentals in video games.
 Use of color graphics and individualized antagonists were considered "strong evolutionary concepts" among space ship games.
 The Namco's Galaxian in 1979 introduced multi-colored animated sprites.
 That same year saw the release of SNK's debut shoot 'em up Ozma Wars, notable for being the first action game to feature a supply of energy, resembling a life bar, a mechanic that has now become common in the majority of modern action games.
 It also featured vertically scrolling backgrounds and enemies.

-1980s to early 2000s
+1980s

 From 1980 to 1991, Nintendo produced a line of handheld electronic games called Game & Watch.
 Created by game designer Gunpei Yokoi, each Game & Watch features a single game to be played on an LCD screen.
 It was the earliest Nintendo product to gain major success.